raspberrypilearning/lego-robot-car/en/step_5.md

 pi@raspberrypi:~ $ crontab -e
 no crontab for pi - using an empty one

 Select an editor.
-To change later, run 'select-editor'.
+To change this later, run 'select-editor'.
   1. /bin/nano        <---- easiest
   2. /usr/bin/vim.tiny
   3. /bin/ed